Camouflaged Instance Segmentation In-The-Wild: Dataset, Method, and Benchmark Suite: Abstract

 \section{Abstract}

-This paper pushes the envelope on camouflaged regions to decompose them into meaningful components, namely, camouflaged instances.
-To promote the new task of camouflaged instance segmentation, we introduce a new large-scale dataset, namely CAMO++, by extending our preliminary CAMO dataset (camouflaged object segmentation) in terms of quantity and diversity.
-The new dataset substantially increases the number of images with hierarchical pixel-wise ground-truths.
+This paper pushes the envelope on decomposing camouflaged regions in an image into meaningful components, namely, camouflaged instances.
+To promote the new task of camouflaged instance segmentation of in-the-wild images, we introduce a dataset, dubbed CAMO++, that extends our preliminary CAMO dataset (camouflaged object segmentation) in terms of quantity and diversity.
+The new dataset substantially increases the number of images with hierarchical pixel-wise ground truths.
 We also provide a benchmark suite for the task of camouflaged instance segmentation.
-In particular, we conduct extensive evaluation of state-of-the-art instance segmentation detectors on our newly constructed CAMO++ dataset in various scenarios.
-The dataset, evaluation suite, and benchmark will be publicly available at our project page. \footnote{\href{https://sites.google.com/view/ltnghia/research/camo\_plus\_plus}{https://sites.google.com/view/ltnghia/research/camo\_plus\_plus}}
+In particular, we present an extensive evaluation of state-of-the-art instance segmentation methods on our newly constructed CAMO++ dataset in various scenarios.
+We also present a camouflage fusion learning (CFL) framework for camouflaged instance segmentation to further improve the performance of state-of-the-art methods.
+The dataset, model, evaluation suite, and benchmark will be made publicly available on our project page. \footnote{\href{https://sites.google.com/view/ltnghia/research/camo\_plus\_plus}{https://sites.google.com/view/ltnghia/research/camo\_plus\_plus}}